busathlab/mdlab/docs/namd_lab2.md

 	set newprotein [atomselect 1 "protein"]
 	$repprotein set {x y z} [$newprotein get {x y z}]
 ```
-`set` is used to assign a value to a variable.
-For example, `set x 3` would set the variable x to equal 3.
-Here, we use set to set variables to atom selections.
+`set` is used to define a variable.
+For example, `set x 3` would set the variable x to the integer 3.
+In this case, we use `set` to define variables as atom selections.

 The `repprotein` variable contains a selection of all the protein atoms in molecule 0, the first structure we loaded. `newprotein` contains a selection of all the protein atoms in molecule 1, the second structure we loaded.